Escape to The Swag Through a Book

 This nonfiction work tells the stories of nineteen remarkable women who lived in the Smokies.
 From legendary hikers, to early settlers, to Dolly Parton, their stories are inspiring.
 I am halfway through this one currently, but I have loved learning about the lives of these tough, persevering women.
 Reading about Lydia Whaley’s difficulties scratching out a life in the mountains as a Civil War widow really puts my current frustrations about the availability of toilet paper at the grocery store into perspective.
 Learning about Cherokee artists Lottie Stamper and Amanda Swimmer’s stories remind me of the deep value of creating something beautiful and useful, and they inspire me to get up and make something with my hands while I have more time at home.

-Also, check out this sampling of just some of the many wonderful books authored by our Event Leaders, Musicians, and more:
+Also, check out this sampling of just some of the many wonderful books authored by our Experts-in-Residence, Musicians, and more:

 - Cripple Joe: Stories from my Daddy by Donald Davis